 Oversee and coordinate the spirit wear options with approval from the PTO executive board.

-Work with treasurer with regards to budgeting, costs and incoming monies.
+Work with treasurer with regards to budgeting, costs, and incoming monies.

-Create informative fliers or order forms for distribution and sharing.
-These must be have approval from the PTO president prior to copying and distribution.
+Create informative fliers or order forms for distribution and sharing in English and Spanish.
+These must have approval from the PTO president and school principal prior to copying and distribution.

 Prepare a brief monthly report to be presented at the PTO General Meeting.